2015 24 Hours of Le Mans: Night and morning

 Roald Goethe was caught off guard as Hülkenberg lapped his No. 96 Aston Martin in Corvette Corner, causing Goethe to spin and heavily impact a concrete barrier leaving the turn.
 Goethe was conscious but needed aid in getting out of the Aston Martin requiring the intervention of a fourth safety car period.
-He was transported to a local hospital where he remained for several days and underwent surgery to two vertebra which had been fractured.
+He was transported to a local hospital by ambulance where he remained for several days and underwent surgery to two vertebra which had been fractured.
 Oliver Turvey had been the fastest driver in LMP2 at the time, bringing the Jota Gibson-Nissan into third place.
 The No. 64 Corvette of Gavin came to the pit lane during the safety car period to change brakes, but was unable to get back out of pit lane in time before the exit was closed, forfeiting the class lead to Toni Vilander's No. 51 AF Corse Ferrari.
 When racing resumed Webber was able to attack the No. 9 Audi after driving through traffic and take second position.
 Nick Leventis' No. 42 Strakka Dome pulled off the track on the front stretch with gearbox issues and fluids leaked from his car, requiring a local slow zone.
 The No. 7 Audi of Lotterer made contact with Tandy's leading Porsche while both cars were in the slow zone, earning Lotterer a drive-through penalty.
 Viktor Shaytar overran the Indianapolis corner and became stuck in the gravel, losing two laps as it was extracted by recovery vehicles and went into the pit lane but remaining in second place in LMGTE Am.